-TEXTBOOKS (available at the bookstore)
+TEXTBOOKS (available at the bookstore - additional readings will be posted online)

 New Oxford Annotated Bible with Apocrypha (New Revised Standard Version = NRSV).
 If you have another Bible that contains the Apocrypha (preferable NRSV translation), you may be able to use it for class, although you will need to borrow a copy of this edition for certain background readings.
 (Check with the professor if you have questions)